-With the right mindfulness practices, a person can actually be able to think of creative ways to counter the problem.
-A leader would be able to make better decisions and the thought process to reach that decision will be far superior.
+With the proper mindfulness practices, a person can actually think of creative ways to counter the problem.
+A leader would be able to make better decisions, and the thought process to reach that decision will be far superior.

 Mindfulness also teaches one to be more receptive to others’ thoughts, ideas, and actions.
 Very often, leaders expect others to listen to them.
 Thus, they miss out on crucial information that someone else might have to offer.

-It becomes imperative that leaders should be more open to taking suggestions and information from anyone volunteering to do so.
+It becomes imperative that leaders be more open to taking suggestions and information from anyone volunteering.

 A mindful leader should develop the ability to be more aware- be it of self or the surrounding.